Quick Summary

 Muhammad Ghori, also known as Muhammad of Ghor, was a prominent figure in the history of South Asia during the late 12th century.
 Here are some key points about him:

 Muhammad of Ghori didn’t just want to rule over India’s parts; he targeted the entire nation.
 His kingdom thrived due to his vision and ambitions.
 In 1173, his brother, the ruler of the Ghur Dynasty, sought assistance from Muhammad of Ghori to capture Ghazni.
-Muhammad Ghazni’s competence and his foresight eventually led to the conquest of India.
+Muhammad Ghazni’s competence and foresight eventually led to the conquest of India.
 The country’s potential caught his attention from the start.
 Once the better part of Multan and Sindh were under his reign, he was invincible.
 The year 1173 marked the capture of Ghazni.
-Muhammad Ghori took over Ghazni until the Khwarizmi Empire seized it.
+Mohd Ghori took over Ghazni until the Khwarizmi Empire seized it.

 Muhammad of Ghori annexed Peshawar against King Soomra in 1180.
 Later, he went after Lahore and settled a treaty with Khusrau Malik.
 Khusrau’s incapable military defenses impelled him to relent.
 Muhammad of Ghori demanded Khusrau’s son and a pack of elephants for hostages.
 This short-lived treaty fell apart when Khusrau Malik succumbed into hiding.
 Nonetheless, in 1185, Muhammad seized Sialkot and established a fortress.
 The Ghurids outsmarted Khusrao’s future attempts to reclaim Sialkot.